 Manage sensor string growth

-The settings that control sensor string growth do not apply in a Tanium as a Service deployment.
+The settings that control sensor string growth do not apply in a Tanium Cloud deployment.

 You can mitigate the impact that question results have on Tanium Server memory and disk usage by setting a maximum age for the answer strings that the server stores for individual sensors.